 Flat roof replacement cost: 7 popular materials

 - Rubber.
-Rubber roofing is a well-known material that has been used in the US for decades.
-Moreover, technology is constantly being improved.
-Modern synthetic rubber coatings are durable, watertight, elastic, with a service life of up to 45-50 years.
-The cost of replacing a rubber roof ranges from $4 without dismantling to $9 with dismantling of the old material.
+Rubber roofing is a well-known material used in the US for decades.
+Moreover, the technology is constantly improving.
+Modern synthetic rubber coatings are durable, watertight, and elastic, lasting 45-50 years of service life.
+Replacing a rubber roof ranges from $4 without dismantling to $9 with dismantling the old material.

 - TPO.
-This membrane material has been actively used in the category of real estate since 90th.
-It has its advantages over PVC and ‘traditional rubber roof’.
-However, it has only been on the market for a very short time so there are no statistics on how long it will last.
+This membrane material has existed in the real estate category since the 90th.
+It has its advantages over PVC and ‘traditional rubber roofs.’
+However, it has only been on the market for a short time, so there are no statistics on how long it will last.
 According to manufacturers, professionally installed TPO roofs last up to 30 years.
-The expected cost of replacing a TPO in 2023 is $7 per square foot on the average, but usually TPO flat roof costs a bit more.
+On average, the expected cost of replacing a TPO in 2023 is $7 per square foot, but TPO flat roof usually costs a bit more.

 - EPDM.
-This material is believed to be the most demanded in the residential real estate segment with low-slope roofs.
-EPDM membranes are strong and easy to mount even on large scale roofs.
-Still they have their own environment and use limitations.
-Some EPDM roofs can be replaced for $5 per square foot (for low-cost thin membranes), while others will cost up to $15.
+This material is mostly in demand in residential real estate with low-slope roofs.
+EPDM membranes are solid and easy to mount, even on a large scale.
+Still, they have their environment and use limitations.
+Some EPDM roofs can be replaced for $5 per square foot (for low-cost thin membranes), while others cost up to $15.

 - PVC.
 This synthetic material is supposed to be one of the most popular and universal single-ply roofing materials across the States.
-It is really durable and watertight (if installed properly).
+It is durable and watertight (if installed correctly).
 The average cost to replace a PVC roof is about $7-8.

 - Modified Bitumen.
-Despite the affordable cost of this technology, replacing a roof with a modified bitumen coating can be problematic due to the time consuming dismantling.
-Installing a modified bitumen roof from scratch and without additional works costs $6 per square foot avg.
+Despite the affordable price tag of this technology, replacement with a modified bitumen coating can be problematic due to the time-consuming dismantling.
+Installing a modified bitumen roof from scratch and without additional work costs $6 per square foot avg.

 - BUR.
-Due to installation features, old BUR roofs are really difficult to remove, so the cost of replacing them can be quite high (choose the material that can be mounted on BUR roofs from above).
+Due to installation features, old BUR roofs are difficult to remove, so replacing them can be expensive (choose the material to mount on BUR roofs from above).
 However, the cost of installing a new BUR roof is relatively low, averaging around $5.

 - Metal roof.
-Metal is one of the most reliable, stable and long-lived materials used in roofing all over the world.
+Metal is one of the most reliable, stable, and long-lived materials used in roofing worldwide.
 If you protect a metal roof from corrosion and uplifts, it can last 100 years or more.
 However, the cost of replacing steel and aluminum roofing is high (up to $20-25).
 Installation and replacement projects of copper flat roof cost even more.

 Type and area of the roof

-On the other hand, if you want to replace small parts of a roof or extension roofs, garage and terrace roofs, porch and patio roofs, roofing companies may increase the total cost of the replacement project as well.
-The reason is that even for a small project, they need to deliver material, equipment, and a team of roofers.
+On the other hand, if you want to replace a small part of a roof, an extension roof, a garage, a terrace, a porch, or a patio roof, roofing companies may also increase the total cost of the replacement project.
+The reason is that even for a small project, they must deliver material, equipment, and a team of roofers.

-The cost of work is also affected by the engineering features of so -called ‘roofing pie’.
-The type of ‘roofing pie’ depends on the specialization of the building, as well as the climatic features of the region.
+The cost of work is also affected by the engineering features of the so-called ‘roofing pie.’
+The type of ‘roofing pie’ depends on the specialization of the building and the region’s climate.

-Roofs can be cold (non-residential premises or attic), warm (attic room), hybrid and inverted.
-The type of roof is determined according to thermal insulation and waterproofing (some cold roofs don’t have them at all) as well as on the insulation and waterproofing location.
+Roofs can be cold (non-residential premises or attic), warm (attic room), hybrid, and inverted.
+It depends on thermal insulation, waterproofing (some cold roofs don’t have them), the insulation, and the waterproofing location.

-Long story short, warm roofs are designed in such a way as to maintain a comfortable temperature in the attic depending on where you live.
-Cold roofs are cheaper.
-Replacement of a professionally installed warm roof will be definitely more expensive than in the case of a roof without insulation.
+Long story short, warm roofs maintain a comfortable temperature in the attic, depending on where you live, whereas cold ones are cheaper.
+Replacement of a professionally installed warm roof will be more expensive than a roof without insulation.

 According to statistics, homeowners pay 1-2 dollars for a square foot of new roofing material.
 However, premium solutions (copper, slate) cost 4-8 dollars and higher.

-It all depends on individual factors, Such as the complexity of the project, the material and the pricing policy of the roofing company.
-Some materials, which are supplied in sheets or rolls, are easy and quick to install.
-Some roofing materials can be laid above old coating without the need for dismantling.
-If the task is not hard for roofers, they will charge 1-2 dollars per square foot.
-If dismasting, additional work on roof framing, thermal insulation and waterproofing are required, the cost of the roofing services can rise to $5-7 without taking into account average costs of material.
+It all depends on individual factors, Such as the project’s complexity, the material, and the pricing policy of the roofing company.
+Some sheets are easy and quick to install.
+Some roofing materials can be laid above old coating without dismantling.
+If the task is not challenging for the roofers, they will charge 1-2$ per square foot.
+If dismantling requires additional work on the roof framing, thermal insulation, or waterproofing, the roofing services can rise to 5-7$ without considering the average material costs.

-In order not to replace the roof every 5-10 years, it is necessary to carry out seasonal maintenance and repair minor damage immediately after you find them.
+To not replace the roof every 5-10 years, you must carry out seasonal maintenance and repair minor damage immediately after you find them.
 Don’t forget that even modern materials have their weaknesses.
-It can be corrosion (for steel roofs), for some flat roof materials it could be UV rays and mechanical damage.
-It is important to protect the roof from negative influences at the installation stage and during regular maintenance.
-In addition, it is recommended to contact local roofers and ask them to inspect and maintain a flat roof several times a year (or once a year if your roof is brand new).
+It can be corrosion (for steel roofs), and for some flat roof materials, it could be UV rays and mechanical damage.
+Protection from negative influences during the installation and regular maintenance is essential.
+In addition, contact local roofers and ask them to inspect and maintain a flat roof several times a year (or once a year if it is brand new).